aredridel/pushhub/README.md

 - `git root`

   - the directory containing your git repositories.
-  - Defaults to `process.cwd()`
+  - Defaults to `process.cwd()`.

 - `history by page`

   - the number of commits to display on a commit history page
-  - Defaults to `10`
+  - Defaults to `10`.

 -  `views`

   - The directory where express will look for the views, can be used to custom the templates (no recommended).
-  - Defaults to `/path/to/node_modules/pushhub`
+  - Defaults to `/path/to/node_modules/pushhub`. **The node process needs read/write access to this directory**

 ## Authentication

-PushHub doesn't come with built-in authentication, it won't, ever.
+PushHub doesn't come with built-in authentication.
 It's otherwise very easy to set-up authentication in front of it.
 Basic Auth works well with both `http` and `git` interfaces.

 ## Known Issues

-- Node.js sometimes drops the stdout of spawned processes, which may trigger a rendering error.
-- Pushover doesn't emit a `create` event, I've proposed a patch but in the meantime, I use pushover as a dependency
+- Pushover doesn't emit a `create` event, I've proposed a patch but in the meantime I use pushover as a dependency

 ## Roadmap